Coronavirus (COVID-19): Prevention & Safety Information for Students

 Below are the steps American Red Cross Training Services is taking to help prevent the spread of respiratory viruses during classroom activities.

 Before the Class

-As we always recommend, if you have been ill or have any signs of illness within 24 hours prior to the class (fever, cough, breathing difficulties/shortness of breath, or other symptoms) you should not attend class and instead contact the Red Cross to reschedule your training.
-When scheduling classes, you will be reminded about rescheduling if you have any symptoms of illness prior to class.
+- You have been ill or have any signs of illness within 48 hours prior to the class (fever, cough, breathing difficulties/shortness of breath, or other symptoms)

 Please be assured that all non-disposable equipment and manikins used during the class will have been cleaned prior to student use.
 The cleaning process: